curtisjhu/My-Story/stories/the-boy-who-lived.md

 Even when I was barely walking, I loved to play with my sister.
 In our Californian suburban home I grew up in, I've had plenty of that.
-From jump ropes, riding ribsticks, building tree houses, we've had our childhood memories locked away in the cul-de-sac we called home.
+From jump ropes to riding ribsticks, we've had our childhood memories locked away in the cul-de-sac we called our home.

-Once, my sister and I were playing tag.
+One time, my sister and I were playing tag.
 Unfortunately, I also had very bad hand eye coordination as a three year old.
 She was much faster than me, and had better control of basic motor skills.
 She darted away to the bathroom.
-Like a fool, I chased her.
+Like a fool, I tried to chased her.
 Instead, I ran straight into a wall.
 That's how I got my first scar on the bottom of my widow's peak.

 On Earth's day before my fifth birthday, the family had made plans go out.
 We were having breakfast at our glass dinner table.
-We had the sweetly flavored congee my mom used to make, mixed with the spicy LaoGanMa sauce dad would mix in.
+We had the sweetly flavored congee my mom used to make.
-My dad and my sister were getting ready to go out for a Earth Day event.
+Baba always added a spicy LaoGanMa sauce despite Mama's complaints.
-I was throwing a tantrum.
+My dad and my sister were getting ready to go out for a Earth Day event, while I was throwing a tantrum.
 Young and foolish.
-I was very frustrated and angry that Mama didn't notice through her busy errands.
+I was furious that Mama didn't notice through her busy errands.
-I grabbed a back of rocks my sister was collecting for her class and pounded them on the glass table, which cracked the surface.
+I grabbed a back of rocks my sister was collecting for her class and pounded them on the glass table which cracked the surface.
-Then, without further attention from Mama, I threw my head on the table, like a hammer in a fit of rage.
+Then, without receiving further attention from Mama, I threw my head on the table like a hammer in a fit of rage.

 The entire table shattered into a million pieces.
 Glass shards were sticking out of my head.
 The skull was fractured.

 I don't remember what exactly happened from this moment on.
-Only that tears had blurred my vision.
-To which I don't have clear visual memories.
+Only that tears had blurred my vision to the point that I don't have clear visual memories.
 I'm told you could see the inner flesh and the beating brain ooze.
 What I do remember is seeing my father cry for the first time.
 In that moment, I stopped crying to show that I wasn't dying.